port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/page.md

 #### My Teams Filter

-This filter gives you the option to filter entities that belong to your teams (the teams you are in).
+By using the _my teams_ filter you will only see entities that belong to one of your teams.
+This means you will only see entities from teams that you are a member of.

-This filter works on `string` with format `team` fields and on the meta property `Team`.
+This filter works on `string` with format `team` fields and on the meta property `Team` [Meta Properties](../../build-your-software-catalog/define-your-data-model/setup-blueprint/properties/meta-properties).

 ![My Teams Filter](../../../static/img/software-catalog/pages/MyTeamsFilter.png)